MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 These operate on so-called **frames**, i.e., a certain subset of a window partition.
 Frames are specified in relation to the current row.
 For example, "sum up column `x` for the preceding 5 rows from the current row".
 For all the frame options, see https://www.postgresql.org/docs/current/sql-expressions.html#SYNTAX-WINDOW-FUNCTIONS

-There is a special case where the frame includes the entire window partition: An aggregation where the frame is both UNBOUNDED PRECEDING and UNBOUNDED FOLLOWING at the same time (or there is no ORDER BY, which has a similar effect) should be transformed to a grouped aggregation + self join.
+There is a special case where the frame includes the entire window partition: An aggregation where the frame is both UNBOUNDED PRECEDING and UNBOUNDED FOLLOWING at the same time (or having no ORDER BY achieves a similar effect) should be transformed to a grouped aggregation + self join.

 In all other cases, we’ll use prefix sum, for which we need to solve two tasks:

+TODO: switch the order of I. and II.

 *I.* We have to find the end(s) of the interval that is the frame.
 I.e., we need to tell **indexes** to Prefix Sum (where the index is a value of the ORDER BY column(s), as mentioned above).